w3c/wot-cg/Tutorials/quickstart/Readme.md

 # Web of Things Quick Start Tutorial

-This is a hands-on tutorial to teach simple Web of Things
+This is a hands-on tutorial to teach simple Web of Things concepts.
+It involves interacting with different WoT Things over the Internet via different protocols.

 ## Resources and Prerequisites